Kurento/kurento/source/glossary.rst

         a Video :java:type:`PlayerEndpoint`

     EOS
         Acronym of End Of Stream.
-In kurento some elements will raise an :rom:evnt:`EndOfStream` event when the media they are processing is finished.
+In Kurento some elements will raise an :rom:evnt:`EndOfStream` event when the media they are processing is finished.